-- Students who are working towards their age related expectations. - Students whose difficulty with reading and or spelling is such that they will need more support than they could be given in a mainstream class.
-Some of these students may have a specific learning difficulty (dyslexia). - Students who have a disability.
+- Students who are working towards their age related expectations - Students whose difficulty with reading and or spelling is such that they will need more support than they could be given in a mainstream class.
+Some of these students may have a specific learning difficulty (dyslexia) - Students who have a disability

-Some of these students are already identified as needing extra support through an Education & Health Care Plan (EHCP)
+Some of these students are already identified as needing extra support through an Education & Health Care Plan (EHCP).

-The Special Need and Disability Record
+The Special Educational Needs and Disabilities Record

-Students who have been identified as needing extra support are placed on the school's Special Needs Record.
-The register highlights the child's level of need and ensures that all staff are kept aware of each child's type of need.
+Students who have been identified as needing extra support are placed on the school's Special Educational Needs and Disabilities Record.
+The register highlights the child's level of need or disability and ensures that all staff are kept aware of each child's type of need.